JadhavSwati1999/-Linux-Commands--Filesystem-hierarchy/README.md

 5. **date** -current date ,time, year, seonds
 6. **date -s**  used for date set
 7. **cal**  used to view current month calender
+8. $echo shell used to view the current shell type.

 **cal -s**  Displays sunday as the first day of the week